dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     }

-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
-**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ### A Stored Procedure with Parameters but without a Return Type
-The next stored procedure in complexity is a procedure that takes a parameter but does not return a result set.
+The next type of stored procedure in complexity is a procedure that takes a parameter but does not return a result set.
 For example a **DeleteById** stored procedure.
 So taking the example stored procedure below which deletes a record from the Blah table based upon the Id.

     CREATE PROCEDURE dbo.StoredProcedureWithParametersButNoReturn
         @Id  INT